dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 ## Database Engine

 As mentioned before, SettingGateway is abstracted, it does not rely on a very specific database, but can use any of them.
-In a production bot, you may want to use a process-based database such as rethinkdb, mongodb or postgresql, you can check and download them from the [klasa-pieces](https://github.com/dirigeants/klasa-pieces/) repository so you don't need to make one from scratch.
+In a production bot, you may want to use a process-based database such as RethinkDB, MongoDB or PostgreSQL, you can check and download them from the [klasa-pieces](https://github.com/dirigeants/klasa-pieces/) repository so you don't need to make one from scratch.

 Now... how do we update it?
 Go to your main file, where {@link KlasaClient} is initialized, and add a new option to your {@link KlasaClientOptions}.
 The following code snippet as an example: